5 Easy Ways to Keep Your Marble Countertop Clean and Gorgeous

 Since marble reacts to abrasive substances, avoid household cleaners with bleach, citrus, or vinegar.

-For cleaning your counter, refrain from using mild soap either.
+Refrain from using mild soap to clean your counter.
 Again, soapy water can build up on your countertop.
 Even if you flush it thoroughly, it eventually wears out your stone’s shine.

 Likewise, a specially formulated stone cleaner is your best friend for maintaining your marble countertop.
 It provides the cleaning you need for your kitchen, but it also ensures that the sealer on your counter remains there.